 Cutting edge but simple and powerful molecular immunoassay blood test that tests for 120 allergies from just four drops of blood.

 *In addition, non-invasive, painless skin testing is also available (upon request).

 STATE OF THE ART TREATMENT

 We know that every patient is different.

 Each responds differently to different allergens.

-That’s why we custom-formulate every single dosage of our allergy medications specifically for the individual patient.
+That’s why every dose of our allergy treatments are made specifically for the individual patient.

 Our innovative treatment program is designed with the patient and prescriber in mind to maximize simplicity and patient success.

 Find out more about subcutaneous and sublingual therapy options.

 Testing and treating allergies in your practice make sense for both you and your patients.